In a nutshell

 - Contractors and government are always at odds as they attempt to achieve the best prices from their respective positions.
 Tom McGovern, the government contracts practice area leader at Hogan Lovells, explained that “contractors are consulting us for advice as to how to protect themselves from government budget cuts and austerity measures.”

 - Government contractors are coming under increased scrutiny and pressure, particularly when it comes to alleged violations of the False Claims Act (FCA), which imposes liability on people or companies that defraud the US government.
 Civil recoveries under the FCA reached $3.7 billion in 2017 according to the Department of Justice – the fourth highest annual recovery in the Act's history.
+However in 2018 civil recoveries fell to $2.8 billion, the DOJ’s lowest annual recovery since 2009.
+Cases related to healthcare accounted for the majority of that figure.

-- The budget cuts and reductions in overall government spending have made the competition for any government work all the more competitive.
+- The budget cuts and reductions in overall government spending have made the competition for any government work all the more intense.
 “With tighter budgets come fewer contract awards, so contractors are more likely to seek redress through the bid protest process if they lose contracts they previously held,” McGovern reports.

-- That being said, Trump's 2019 budget proposal did contain a large increase in military spending.
+- That said, Trump's 2019 budget proposal did contain a large increase in military spending.
 In addition, a two-year bipartisan agreement was reached in February 2018 by Senate leaders, which raised spending caps on military and domestic initiatives by around $300 billion in total.
 Contractors operating in the defense or domestic arena may well find things easier, depending on what they're offering.

 - Data security has become a significant area of activity, especially in light of Edward Snowden's revelations about the activities of the security services.
 This affects all contractors who have access to government information, whether they store it on their own systems or are tasked with securing the government's own storage facilities.